djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

 1. To add a new transformation, click the plus icon in the bottom-right corner of 'TripDataCSV'.
 Under **Multiple inputs/outputs**, select **Join**.

     ![Portal](./assets/images/join1.png)
 1. Name your join transformation 'InnerJoinWithTripFares'.
-Select 'TripFaresSQL' from the right stream dropdown.
+Select 'TripFaresCSV' from the right stream dropdown.
 Select **Inner** as the join type.
 To learn more about the different join types in mapping data flow, see [join types](https://docs.microsoft.com/azure/data-factory/data-flow-join#join-types).

     Select which columns you wish to match on from each stream via the **Join conditions** dropdown.
 To add an additional join condition, click on the plus icon next to an existing condition.
 By default, all join conditions are combined with an AND operator which means all conditions must be met for a match.
 In this lab, we want to match on columns `medallion`, `hack_license`, `vendor_id`, and `pickup_datetime`